 Condensation is the result of high humidity levels.
 It happens when warm, moist air touches a surface that’s colder than the dew point.
-Dew point is the temperature at which air becomes saturated and produces dew.
-As the air temperature drops below its dew point, excess moisture appears on the colder surface.
+The dew point is the temperature at which air becomes saturated and produces dew.
+As the air temperature drops below its dew point, the excess liquid appears on the colder surface.
 This is how you get moisture on windows.

 Condensation is not caused by faulty windows.
 Windows provide a surface for moisture to condense on, warning you there is too much moisture in your home.

 Several things add moisture to the air in our homes.
 Breathing and perspiration add 3 pints of water per person into the air every day.
-In fact, every activity that uses water increases the level of moisture in the air.
-This includes cooking, laundry, taking showers, and washing dishes.
+Every activity that uses water increases the level of moisture in the air.
+These activities include cooking, laundry, taking showers, and washing dishes.

 Damp air in your home may not seem like the most pressing issue in the world.
-However, it can lead to more serious problems including mold, rotting wood, and insect infestation.
+However, it can lead to more severe problems, including mold, rotting wood, and insect infestation.
 It’s potential threats like these that make controlling the humidity in your home so important.

 Tips to increase air circulation: